nthomas-redhat/USM/README.md

 go to the SQL prompt - psql

-Grant the db privileges newly created user - GRANT ALL PRIVILEGES ON DATABASE usm TO usm
+Grant the db privileges newly created user - GRANT ALL PRIVILEGES ON DATABASE usm TO usm;

 Start the salt service
 ----------------------